Atmadeep007/Project-25__/README.md

-# Throe ithe paper in Dustbin
+# Throw the paper in Dustbin